bcdavasconcelos/Corpora/README.md

 ## How to use it

-Again: **If you just need the workflow for quick access to TLG and LOEB, you can use either the Keyboard Maestro macro or the Alfred Workflow: it’s up to you.**
+*If you just need the workflow for quick access to TLG and LOEB, you can use either the Keyboard Maestro macro or the Alfred Workflow: it’s up to you.*
-**For integration with DEVONthink, you’ll need to install the Keyboard Maestro macros.**
+*For integration with DEVONthink, you’ll need to install the Keyboard Maestro macros.*

 ### On Keyboard Maestro
 * Import the library and make sure the macros are enabled.